teoguso/nbconvert-mistune-test/README.md

 # nbconvert-mistune-test
-Minimized test case to solve an issue with using mistune 0.7.3 within jupyter nbconvert To test the conversion, run
+Minimized test case to solve an issue with using mistune 0.7.3 within jupyter nbconvert.

+---

+To test the conversion, run
 ``` bash
 jupyter-nbconvert --to html html_md_test.ipynb